vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 • Man in India' (1952) Vol. Dattatreya (or Datta ): des 32 pp 207–245, 60.

-cribed in Mārkandeya as ava Das, Bodhenda Kumar on 'Bakti tāra of Viṣnu, given to drink
+cribed in Mārkandeya as ava Das, Bodhenda Kumar on 'Bakti tāra of Viṣṇu, given to drink

 or Divine Power', 10481. ing, fond of female company Dasagitikā (of Aryabhata ) 680, and staying near & water